-I'm an enthusiastic software engineer and cybersecurity researcher looking to responsibly discover critical software vulnerabilities in interesting technology.
+I'm an enthusiastic software engineer and cybersecurity researcher responsibly disclosing critical software vulnerabilities in interesting technology.

 Predictable RNG deployed for token generation in PKP-lib.